The Greatest Story Ever D'ohed: Plot

+Production

+In September 2009, Entertainment Weekly report that Sacha Baron Cohen would play an Israeli tour guide who encounters the Simpsons and tries to get Marge to give him a good rating.
+Executive producer Al Jean described the character as "angry but funny."
+Musician Yael Naim also guest starred in the episode as Dorit.
+She received an offer to be on the show, and she stated that she had fun because she became a "part of history."

 Reception

 In its original airing, "The Greatest Story Ever D'ohed" was viewed by 5.698 million viewers and got a Nielsen Rating of 2.7, with an 8 share of the audience.
 It came second in its timeslot and second in the "Animation Domination" lineup.

 The episode received mixed to positive reviews.

-Robert Canning of IGN gave the episode a 7.3, calling it was "Decent" and adding, "I was underwhelmed with Sacha Baron Cohen's voice work as the group's tour guide.
+Robert Canning of IGN gave the episode a 7.3, calling it "decent" and adding, "I was underwhelmed with Sacha Baron Cohen's voice work as the group's tour guide.
 He was like a sped up Borat and was actually a bit difficult to understand at times.
 The few jokes that did get through were only okay."
-Canning also stated that "It's difficult to keep your expectations in check when you hear about an upcoming guest star, and that likely affected my perception of this episode.
+Canning also stated that "it's difficult to keep your expectations in check when you hear about an upcoming guest star, and that likely affected my perception of this episode.
 But that it is what it is.
-Perhaps subsequent viewings will find me enjoying this more, but for now, "Greatest Story Ever D'ohed" was just this side of good."
+Perhaps subsequent viewings will find me enjoying this more, but for now, 'Greatest Story Ever D'ohed' was just this side of good."

 Emily VanDerWerff of The A.V.
 Club gave the episode a B+ and said "there were jokes here that went on way too long, like that whole krav maga thing.
 But, for the most part, this was a funny vacation episode, and the show hasn't done one of those in a while."